Ned Fairchild: Twenty Flight Rock

 It was at that time common for a star who recorded a song to take a co-writer credit.
 Originator of this thread, journalist Dean Miller, examined royalty statements at Fairchild's home in 2007 to confirm Fairchild was paid an undivided royalty on "Twenty Flight Rock", which supports her statements that Cochran's co-writing credit is not for authorship, but for covering the song.

 Cochran's nephew, biographer Bobby Cochran, dismisses her as Irv Cross' mistress in Three Steps to Heaven: The Eddie Cochran Story, though without supporting documentation to substantiate the claim that Cross gave her credit as a gift.
 Notably, Cochran has no solo songwriting credits while Fairchild wrote and published multiple songs, some solo and some with co-writers.

 In "Chaos & Creation at Abbey Road", McCartney's 2005 bio/documentary, McCartney tells the story of auditioning on the song, which he credits with gaining him a spot in John Lennon's band, The Quarrymen.

-The song was featured in "The Girl Can't Help It," a 1956 film featuring Jayne Mansfield.
+The song performed by Cochran was featured in "The Girl Can't Help It," a 1956 film featuring Jayne Mansfield.